ZKC19940412/tdmdpy/README.md

 * Create systems of hydrogen-disordered ice structures, using [genice2](https://github.com/vitroid/GenIce)

 ### Disclaimers
-* Examples highlighting most of the features will be avaliable in a spearate repo as relevant publication is avialable.
+* Examples highlighting most of the features will be acessible in a spearate repo as relevant publication is avialable.

 ### Copyright